Thessaloniki: The Historic Metropolis at the Heart of Macedonia

 Discover the vineyards and wineries around Thessaloniki

-Wine lovers will appreciate a visit to the vineyards surrounding the city.
+Wine lovers will appreciate a visit to the vineyards surrounding the town.
 Just a few kilometers from Thessaloniki, the wine-growing landscape of the Naoussa region, at the foot of Mount Vermio, is renowned for its production of traditional Greek wines, including Xinomavro, an autochthonous grape variety.
-Visit local wineries, learn about the wine-making process, and enjoy a wine tasting accompanied by local products such as cheese, olives and homemade bread.
+Visit local cellars, learn about the wine-making process, and enjoy a wine tasting accompanied by local products such as cheese, olives and homemade bread.

 Essential festivals and events in Thessaloniki